Eisha Jain

 Biography

-Jain previously practiced as a civil rights lawyer.
-Her litigation experience includes police misconduct, wrongful conviction, and anti-discrimination cases.
-For her civil rights work, she was selected as a Public Justice Trial Lawyer of the Year Finalist.
+Jain previously worked as a civil rights lawyer, where she worked on a number of trial and appellate matters relating police misconduct, wrongful conviction, and other public law litigation.
+For her work, she was recognized as a Public Justice Trial Lawyer of the Year Finalist.
 She clerked for the Hon.
 Walter K. Stapleton of the U.S. Court of Appeals for the Third Circuit.
-She earned her J.D. from Yale Law School, where she served as a student director in the Immigration and Child Advocacy clinics and was awarded the Michael Egger Prize for the best student article published in the Yale Law Journal on a current social problem.
-She convenes the Carolina Law roundtable on Law, Inequality, and the Criminal-Civil Divide.
-In Spring 2023, she will serve as a visiting professor at Harvard Law School.
+She earned her J.D. from Yale Law School, where she served as student director of the Immigration and Child Advocacy Clinics and won the Michael Egger Prize for the best student article published in the Yale Law Journal on a current social problem.
+Previously, she served as the Louis A. Horvitz Visiting Professor of Law at Harvard Law School and as a Law Research Fellow at Georgetown University.

 Education